josiahkim29/AIMS_Masters_Thesis/README.md

 # AIMS Master's Thesis

-This is the GitHub respository for my Masters Thesis in partial fulfilment for the award of MSc.
+This is the GitHub repository for my Master's Thesis in partial fulfilment for the award of MSc.
 Mathematical Sciences(AI for Sciences) from the African Institute for Mathematical Sciences(AIMS)-South Africa, accredited by Stellenbosch University.

-**Title: An AI Weather Prediction (AIWP) model that outperforms frontier AIWP models by exploiting their individual strengths via ensemble learning (stacking).**
+**Title: PiggyCast: An AI Weather Prediction (AIWP) model that outperforms frontier AIWP models by exploiting their strengths via ensemble learning (stacking).**

 **Abstract**: